 It’s shocking when you stop to notice how many single-use plastics are used in our everyday lives.

 It may seem daunting, but swapping out single-use plastics for more sustainable options isn’t as difficult as it may seem.

-If each one of choose to reduce our use of single use plastics this month, imagine how much of an impact we’ll have on the well-being of the Earth.
+If each one of us chooses to reduce our use of single-use plastics this month, imagine how much of an impact we’ll have on the well-being of the Earth.

 Instead of purchasing boxes of tea bags, look for bulk tea.
 It’s often fresher and has much more flavor than boxed tea as well!

 If possible, buy cheeses and meats at the deli counter and meat department.
 Ask them to wrap your items in paper or bring your own container and ask them to use it instead.
 Some stores allow use the of outside containers, but others don’t so be sure to ask.

 Everyone uses trash bags without thinking twice about it.
 Trash bags are single-use plastics made for one purpose.
 To carry other single-use plastics and be thrown out.

 Instead of filling the trash bin, try to compost and recycle as much as you can.

 It’s amazing how much less there is to throw into the bin when we recycle and compost.
 Get guides for recycling and composting in my free resource library.